Survey vs Questionnaire: Knowing the Difference

 Although the survey and questionnaire both consist of asking questions to a group of people, knowing the difference between the two can impact your success of collecting the information you want.

 The word survey is defined as an overall view or examination of a person, group or object.
-A survey is used for gathering and analyzing statistical data, and survey questions are typically close ended rather than free form.
+A survey is used for gathering and analyzing statistical data, and survey questions are typically closed-ended rather than free form.

 Additionally, the questions are focused on a particular group of people.